-Family Doctor Matthew Bogard publishes informational article on the Flu Shot and whether you should get one matters, information is just that - information.
-When in doubt, please review this with your medical doctor who understands your specific medical history.
+Family Doctor Matthew Bogard publishes informational article on the Flu Shot and whether you should get one

 There are arguments for and against getting a flu shot.
 While you should discuss this with your doctor, Dr. Matthew Bogard's newest article gives an overview